 The hotel also has a fine dining restaurant The Oak Room which I noticed photos of lovely food all over Instagram.

-And for larger events, there are a range of different sized meeting rooms, from the secret cellar to the huge ballroom.
+And for larger events, there is a range of different sized meeting rooms, from the secret cellar to the huge ballroom.

 During my time in the Brecon Beacons National Park, I was planning on doing a few hikes.
 The hotel was able to provide some fantastic information sheets on different walks and activities that you can do.
 Including directions and general information about each place.
 Just ask at reception for these.